mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

   app.Run();
 ```
-- To see error handling change runtime environment on `Production`.
+_To see error handling change the runtime environment on `Production`._

 - Commit changes.